General information about soldering. Solders and fluxes

 Adhesives.
 There are several types of BF glue, produced under the brands BF-2, BF-4, BF-6, etc.

-Universal glue BF-2 is used for bonding metals, glass, porcelain, bakelite, textolite and other materials.
+Universal glue BF-2 is used for gluing metals, glass, porcelain, bakelite, textolite and other materials.

-Glue BF-4 and BF-6 is used to obtain an elastic seam when joining fabrics, rubber, fert.
+BF-4 and BF-6 glues are used to obtain an elastic seam when joining fabrics, rubber, and felt.
 Compared to other adhesives, they have little strength.

-Carbinol glue may be liquid or pasty (with filler).
-The adhesive is suitable for joining steel, cast iron, aluminium, porcelain, ebonite and plastics and ensures bonding strength within 3..5 hours after preparation.
+Carbinol glue can be liquid or paste-like (with filler).
+The adhesive is suitable for joining steel, cast iron, aluminum, porcelain, ebonite and plastics and provides bonding strength within 3..5 hours after preparation.

-Technological process of gluing regardless of the materials to be glued and brands of adhesives, it consists of the following stages: preparation of surfaces for gluing - mutual preparation, cleaning from dust and grease and giving the necessary roughness; applying glue with a brush, spatula, spray gun; adhesive hardening and quality control of adhesive joints.
+Technological gluing process Regardless of the materials being glued and brands of adhesives, it consists of the following stages: preparing surfaces for gluing - mutual preparation, cleaning from dust and grease and giving the necessary roughness; applying glue with a brush, spatula, spray bottle; hardening of glue and quality control of adhesive joints.

 Defects.
-Reasons for the fragility of adhesive joints:
+Reasons for the weakness of adhesive joints:

 poor cleaning of bonded surfaces;

-uneven application of the layer on the surfaces to be glued;
+uneven application of the layer on the bonded surfaces;

-hardening of the glue applied on the surface until they are connected;
+hardening of the glue applied to the surface before joining;

-insufficient pressure on the connected parts of the parts to be glued;
+insufficient pressure on the connecting parts of the parts being glued;

 incorrect temperature conditions and insufficient drying time for the adhesive joint.

-The choice of solder depends on the metals or alloys to be joined, on the method of soldering, temperature restrictions, dimensions of parts, required mechanical strength, corrosion resistance, etc. Low-melting solders are most widely used in amateur practice.
-Recommendations for their use, on the basis of which you can choose a solder, are shown in the table.
-The letters POS in the brand of solder mean tin-lead solder, the numbers - the tin content in percent (POS 61, POS 40).
+The choice of solder depends on the metals or alloys being joined, on the soldering method, temperature limits, dimensions of parts, required mechanical strength, corrosion resistance, etc. Low-melting solders are most widely used in amateur practice.
+Recommendations for their use, on the basis of which you can choose solder, are given in the table.
+The letters POS in the solder brand mean tin-lead solder, the numbers indicate the tin content in percent (POS 61, POS 40).
 To obtain special properties, antimony, cadmium, bismuth and other metals are introduced into the composition of tin-lead solders.
 The composition of some of these solders is given in the table.
-Low-melting solders are produced in the form of cast ingots, rods, wires, foil tapes, powders, tubes with a diameter of 1 to 5 mm filled with rosin, and also in the form of pastes composed of solder powder and liquid flux.
+Low-melting solders are produced in the form of cast ingots, rods, wire, foil strips, powders, tubes with a diameter of 1 to 5 mm, filled with rosin, as well as in the form of pastes composed of solder powder and liquid flux.

-POS90 222 Soldering parts and assemblies subjected to further galvanic treatment (silvering, gilding)
+POS90 222 Soldering of parts and assemblies subjected to further galvanic processing (silvering, gilding)

 POS61 190 Tinning and soldering of thin spiral springs in measuring instruments and other critical parts made of steel, copper, brass, bronze, when high heating in the soldering zone is unacceptable or undesirable.
-Soldering thin (0.05-0.08 mm in diameter) winding wires, including high-frequency (litz wire), winding leads, radioelements and microcircuits, mounting wires in PVC insulation, as well as soldering in cases where increased mechanical strength and electrical conductivity
+Soldering of thin (0.05-0.08 mm in diameter) winding wires, including high-frequency (Litz wire), winding leads, radio elements and microcircuits, installation wires in PVC insulation, as well as soldering in cases where increased mechanical strength and electrical conductivity

 POS50 222 The same, but when higher heating is allowed than with POS 61

-POS40 235 Tinning and soldering non-critical conductive parts, lugs, wire connections with petals, when higher heating is allowed than with POS 50 or POS 61
+POS40 235 Tinning and soldering of conductive parts for non-essential purposes, tips, connections of wires with petals, when higher heating is allowed than with POS 50 or POS 61

-POS 18 277 Tinning and soldering with reduced requirements for the strength of the seam, non-critical parts made of copper and its alloys, galvanized iron, steel
+POS 18 277 Tinning and soldering with reduced requirements for weld strength, non-critical parts made of copper and its alloys, galvanized iron, steel

-POSK 50 145 Soldering parts made of copper and its alloys that do not allow local overheating.
-Soldering semiconductor devices
+POSK 50 145 Soldering of parts made of copper and its alloys that prevent local overheating.
+Soldering of semiconductor devices

 POSV 33